20 Fascinating Honey Bee Facts

 These cool honey bees facts are sure to please any bee lover.
 Some of them may be familiar to you but perhaps you will learn something new.
 Let’s see.

 #1 The Honey bee’s scientific name “Apis Mellifera” means honey-carrying bee.

-#2 Honey bees have 6 legs, 2 pairs of wings and 5 eyes (2 large compound and 3 small ocelli).
+#2 Honey bees are insects – They have 6 legs, 2 pairs of wings and 5 eyes (2 large compound and 3 small ocelli).

 #3 Honey bees use their antennae to detect odors.
 They have a very precise sense of smell.